Boott Mills: Decline

 The New England textile industry was in decline by World War I and collapsed after World War II; the Boott Mills ceased operations in 1958.
 In the late 1970s, they became a key component of the Lowell National Historical Park, largely because the complex stood virtually whole, unlike other complexes which had suffered fires, or selective or wholesale demolition, like the older Merrimack Manufacturing Company.
-Additionally, the Boott Mill still contains buildings dating from the 1830s, as well as containing new structures, dating closer to 1900.
+The Boott Mills site retains nine major factory structures built between 1835 and the 1880s.
 As such, it is a catalog of industrial development over that time period.

 Boott Cotton Mills Museum

-The Boott Mills are now an example of adaptive re-use; they contain the National Park weave room exhibit, condos, apartments, and offices.
-Renovations of certain buildings still continues.
-A single row of Mill girl housing, built for the early operatives under the Lowell System, still stands after an extensive renovation, and features exhibits as well.
+The Boott Mills are now an example of adaptive re-use; they contain the Lowell National Historical Park Boott Cotton Mills Museum featuring a recreated weave room and other exhibits, privately owned and managed residential housing, and offices.

+The National Park Service also maintains a single row of recreated 'Mill girl' boarding house exhibits, modeled after that built to house the mainly young, female workforce recruited according to the Lowell System.

+Transit

+The National Streetcar Museum currently has a heritage streetcar stop here.